The journal

 "'No one has ever had a really good explanation for the disappearance of mammoth and mastodon,' Goodyear said.
 'The archaeological community is waking up to the Younger-Dryas Event.'
 The comet theory dominated the recent annual meetings of the American Geophysical Union held in Mexico.
 Goodyear's Clovis-Redstone point study and West's research on the comet were featured at the AGU meetings and by the journal, Nature.
 The comet will be the subject of documentaries featured on the National Geographic Channel and NOVA television late this fall [2007] and in early 2008."

-8498 B.C.E.:
+8498 B.C.E.

-The Secret of Atlantis, Muck concludes that the impact coincided with a conjunction of the Sun, Moon, and Venus.
+German physicist, Otto Muck, analyzed the elaborate calendar of ancient Mayan Indians and established that its purpose is to commemorate the date and time of impact of an asteroid that crashed into the Atlantic Ocean more than ten thousand years ago.
+In his book, The Secret of Atlantis, Muck concludes that the impact coincided with a conjunction of the Sun, Moon, and Venus.
 This triple conjunction enabled a calculation of orbits to find the exact moment of impact: 20:00 hours local time on June 5, 8498 B.C.E.
 From this cataclysmic moment over 10,500 years ago, marked by a triple conjunction, ancient Mayans counted the days and years of their calendar.
-The impact and tidal waves produced the story of Atlantis, as well as the biblical flood of Noah, and the legend of Gilgamesh.
+Muck concludes that the impact and tidal waves produced the story of Atlantis, as well as the biblical flood of Noah, and the legend of Gilgamesh.

-536 C.E.:
+536 C.E.

 Restricted tree ring growth across world forests after 536 C.E. is among evidence scientists provide to prove that an asteroid collided with Earth and the result was the Dark Ages.
 Astronomical records in Europe coincide with simultaneous records in China which report impact winter conditions that enveloped the world for 18 months.
 The space rock's entry into the atmosphere gave rise to folk tales of dragons - long tailed, fire breathing lion's heads speeding through the sky.
 The comet or asteroid exploded in the atmosphere, creating a dense cloud that encircled the Earth and shut down photosynthesis.
 Tree ring records worldwide record the event.

-October 8, 1871:
+October 8, 1871

 On the night of October 8, 1871 Peshtigo, a booming town of 1700 people was wiped out of existence in the greatest forest fire disaster in American history.
 Loss of life, and even property, in the great fire occurring the same night in Chicago, did not match the death toll and destruction visited on Peshtigo in Northeast Wisconsin.